LINGuistLIU/fairseq_transformer_for_inflection/README.md

 You can change parameters at the beginning of *train.sh* for parameter tuning.

+NOTE: The training takes a long time, especially if you run on a CPU.

 ### Generate and Evaluate

 To make the predictions for the dev or test data for a specific language, use the following command line.